 If a unitholder does own other taxable land (unless they in turn are a trustee, see further below), they will be assessed at the general rates on the aggregated value of their proportionate interest in the trust held land (equal to their proportionate share of unitholdings in the trust) and any other taxable land they own.
 This includes land they own by themselves or jointly with others.

 If a notified unitholder is the trustee of another trust, it will be treated as a beneficiary-trustee.
 This is discussed further below.

 To avoid double taxation, any land tax assessed against the trustee in respect of land held on behalf of the unit trust is to be deducted from land tax assessed against the unitholder(s).
 The deduction is applied to the total land tax assessed for the unitholder(s) and not just to the land tax assessed for the land subject to the unit trust.

 This deduction is equal to the unitholder’s proportionate share of the land tax in the trustee’s assessment.

 The deduction will never reduce the amount of land tax assessed against the unitholder below zero.

-If, after the trust deduction, a unitholder is not liable for land tax, they will not receive a notice of assessment.
+If, after the trust deduction, a unitholder is not liable for land tax, they will not receive a Land Tax Assessment.

-A unitholder can find their deduction on their notice of assessment.
+A unitholder can find their deduction on their individual Land Tax Assessment.